-In making its determinations regarding the award of PRSUs in 2022 to our named executive officers, the Compensation Committee considered the same factors described above on page 27 under "Cash Incentive Compensation Awards" as well as the level of stock-based awards previously awarded to these individuals.
+In making its determinations regarding the award of PRSUs in 2023 to our named executive officers, the Compensation Committee considered the same factors described above on page 26 under "Cash Incentive Compensation Awards" as well as the level of stock-based awards previously awarded to these individuals.
 These factors are not weighted and there is no formula for how these factors were applied in determining the number of PRSUs granted.

-PRSU Determination: Based on all factors reviewed, in the first quarter of 2022, the Committee awarded 16,447 PRSUs, representing a grant date value of \$1,000,000, to each of James and Jonathan Tisch, 13,157 PRSUs, representing a grant date fair value of \$800,000, to each of Richard Scott and Kenneth Siegel, 8,223 PRSUs, representing a grant date fair value of \$500,000 to Jane Wang, and 6,578 PRSUs, representing a grant date fair value of \$400,000 to David Edelson.
-The grant date fair value for PRSU awards for 2022 for these executives, other than David Edelson and Jane Wang, increased for the first time since 2017.
-The grant date fair value of David Edelson's award decreased from the prior year in recognition of his planned resignation during the year.
-The PRSU award for Jane Wang reflected her mid-year promotion to Chief Financial Officer.
-For 2022, performance-based income amounted to \$4.76 per share, resulting in 100% of these PRSUs being earned by each of our named executive officers in the first quarter of 2023; however, these PRSUs still remain subject to their time-vesting provisions, with 50% of these PRSUs vesting in 2024 and 50% vesting in 2025.
+PRSU Determination: Based on all factors reviewed, in the first quarter of 2023, the Committee awarded 16,516 PRSUs, representing a grant date fair value of \$1,000,000, to each of James and Jonathan Tisch, and 13,213 PRSUs, representing a grant date fair value of \$800,000, to each of Richard Scott, Kenneth Siegel and Jane Wang.
+The grant date fair value of PRSU awards for 2023 for these executives, other than Jane Wang, were the same as the prior year.
+The increase in the grant date fair value of Jane Wang's award reflected her recent promotion to Chief Financial Officer.
+For 2023, performance-based income amounted to \$7.03 per share, resulting in 100% of these PRSUs being earned by each of our named executive officers in the first quarter of 2024; however, these PRSUs still remain subject to their time-vesting provisions, with 50% of these PRSUs vesting in 2025 and 50% vesting in 2026.